 Neither thought is entirely wrong, it’s just that neither is absolutely correct, either.

 One argument for full water tanks is that they improve a caravan’s stability by lowering its centre of gravity and creating better even weight distribution.
-However, the point may be mute if the van is loaded well to begin with.
+However, the point may be moot if the van is well-loaded to begin with.

 But full tanks can add weight, so for those with minimal wriggle room, it might be best to drain the water before departure.